 |Balloon Pilot||Not Required||N/A||N/A|

 |Student Pilot||Third Class||60 mnths||24 mnths|

 |Airline Transport Pilot||First Class||12 mnths||6 mnths|

-When flying a Balloon or Glider that you are endorsed on no Medical Certificate is required.
+When flying a Balloon or Glider that you are endorsed on NO Medical Certificate is required.

-When Learning to Fly a Balloon or Glider for a Sport Pilot Certificate No Medical Certificate is required.
+When learning to fly a Balloon or Glider for a Sport Pilot Certificate NO Medical Certificate is required.

-Airline Transport Pilot Certificate
+Do I Need a Medical for an Airline Transport Pilot Certificate

 Not every pilot needs to be an example of the perfect human, we all have our ailments and bumps so the FAA, together with their team of medical examiners put together several classes of Medical Certificate to allow most people to be able to fly.

 The more professional the job and the more responsibility the PIC (Pilot-In-Command) position holds, the stricter the medical requirements become.